frippe75/google-takeout-road-mapping/README.md

 - `--center-lat`: Latitude of the center point for geofencing.
 - `--center-lon`: Longitude of the center point for geofencing.
 - `--radius-km`: Radius (in kilometers) for geofencing.
+- `--exclude-countries`: Exclude routes from specified countries (e.g., `Sweden`, `USA`), with support for multiple country name representations.
+- `--stroke-width`: Set the stroke width for the route lines in the GeoJSON output (default is 2.0).
+- `--stroke-color`: Set the stroke color for the route lines in the GeoJSON output (default is `#FF0000`).

 ### 3. Visualize the Output